tytydraco/yessleep/out/A_year_ago_my_best_friend_April_Fooled_our_whole_school_Were_still_in_quarantine_and_the_update_has_hit_100.md

 I cocked a brow.
 “I don’t have Snapchat.”

 “Connor does.”
 Luna said.
-“I know you want answers.
+"Mara, I know you want answers.
 So do I. I mean, do you think I’m going to sit back and let that creep turn my friends into empty husks?
 But breaking into people’s houses will get you hurt, or brainwashed, or whatever weird crap Mycroft does.
 We all saw what he did to Jasper, right?”

 The knot in my gut started to untangle when she grabbed my hands.
 “I don’t want you to end up like him,” Luna whispered.
 “So, we’re going to get out of here, okay?
 Call it—a road trip.
 Me, you, Connor and Joey.
 If we can find Rory and Jasper, we’ll bring them too.
 We can’t drive so we’ll take the train, or maybe a bus, and we’ll go to someone who will actually listen to us.
 Adults, Mara.”
 Luna squeezed my hands tighter.
 “We need adults who aren’t our parents who brush off what we say as delusional rambling and over-active imaginations.
 We need to get out of town and talk to, I don't know, the CIA?”